MuhammadHelmyOmar/Authorship-Identification/ideas.md

 - Trying generative models

 # Limitations and Future Work
-- Studying the impact of varying the number of the authors
+- Studying the impact of varying the number of authors
+- Lack of previous work for direct comparison
 -